ordovician/RocketBuilder.jl/README.md

     dry = parse(Float64, drytxt)
     total = parse(Float64, totaltxt

+Remember when done with the database to close it:

+    db = opendb()

+    # Do a bunch of stuff

+    DBInterface.close!(db)

 ## Tree View

 One of the more complex controls in Gtk is the tree view so lets have some remarks on how to use it.